Past Events: 2015

 April 17, 2015

-We will march to the United States Mission to deliver our petition demanding the UN renew the Darfur peacekeeping mission and strengthen its mandate to protect civilians.
+United to End Genocide marched along side the International Justice Project and the New York City Coalition for Darfur to deliver a petition to the United States Mission signed by 15,000 supporters demanding the UN to renew the Darfur peacekeeping mission and strengthen its mandate to protect civilians.

 DC Walk to End Genocide

 United to End Genocide joined with the Darfur Interfaith Network and Jewish World Watch for the DC Walk to End Genocide.
 This two mile walk raised awarness and urged action to end genocide and mass atrocities.
 The walk raised $34,000 in funds to improve the lives of those affected by genocide.

 Past Events: 2014

 Genocide and ME: Shining the Light of Truth